David Hann

-David W. Hann (born April 16, 1952) is a Minnesota politician and a former minority leader of the Minnesota Senate.
+David W. Hann (born April 16, 1952) is an American politician and a former minority leader of the Minnesota Senate.
 A Republican, he represented District 48, which consisted of the cities of Eden Prairie and Minnetonka, from 2003-2017.
-He is currently the chair of the Republican Party of Minnesota.
+He was the chair of the Republican Party of Minnesota from 2021 to 2024.

 Early life, education, and career

 Hann was born and raised in Minneapolis, Minnesota.
 He attended Lincoln High School in Bloomington, Minnesota, then served in the United States Army during the Vietnam War.
 He attended Gustavus Adolphus College in St. Peter, Minnesota, earning a B.A. in Religion, and took graduate studies in Theology at the University of Chicago.

 Hann is a business process consultant.
 He used to be the Director of Forecasting and Logistics for E.A.
 Sween Company, also known as Deli Express, in Eden Prairie.
 He is also a former member of the Eden Prairie School Board, where he also served as clerk and treasurer.
 He is a member of the board of directors of the Hiawatha Leadership Academy, and is president of Parents for Accountable Schools.